ModischFabrications/CutSolver/README.md

 weaker machines.
 Multiple cores won't speed up job time, but will enable efficient solving of parallel jobs.

-### Docker Hub

-You don't need to check out this repository, I am building images and pushing them to Docker Hub.

-**Now with 100% more Multiarchitecture!**

-Both `linux/amd64` and `linux/arm/v7` are currently supported, some will be build whenever comfortable, message me if you need another platform.

-Download and start this container by using the provided docker-compose file or running:
-`docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`.

-Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly.
-It's not like I know what I'm doing, it's more like a learning curve.

-### Local build

-1. Build and start this image using `docker-compose up`
-2. wait a while for dependencies to build...
-(1000s)
-3. See usage for interactions

 ## Contributing

 Feel free to contact me or make a pull-request if you want to participate.

 Install pre-commit with `pre-commit install && pre-commit install -t pre-push`.

-Change version number in:

-1. main.py:version
-2. git tag

 This should be checked and or fixed by pre-commit, execute `pre-commit run --all-files --hook-stage push` to run manually.

+Change version number in main.py:version for newer releases, git tags will be created automatically.

 Remember to test your changes using `pytest [--durations=5]`.

-### Prebuild docker images
+### Development Docker Images

+1. Build and start this image using `docker-compose up`
+2. wait a while for dependencies to build...
+(1000s)
+3. Hope that everything works

+### Push Production Docker Images

 Docker Hub Images should be updated automatically, but that doesn't work at the moment (see #44).
-That isn't as bad as it sounds, because local builds are easily manageable with `buildx`.
+Thankfully, local builds are easy with the modern `buildx` workflow.

 Installation of a multibuilder (once):